niallct/lavender-chain/cwcc-indoor.md

 ### General
 * Striker's and bowler's ends are fixed throughout
 * After three balls of not changing ends (eg three dots, three fours), batters change ends
+  * ignore this if time is short, or you forget, or to balance things

 ### Dismissals
 * Hitting the roof is out. ('Hit Roof', bowler gets credit)